clipchak/CS1550/README.md

 # CS1550
-This is my repository for CS1550 (Intro to Operating Systems) which I took in the Fall of 2020 at the University of Pittsburgh.
-This class is a continuation of [CS 449 Intro to Systems Software](https://github.com/clipchak/CS449)
+This is my repository for CS1550 - Intro to Operating Systems which I took in the Fall of 2020 at the University of Pittsburgh.
+This class is a continuation of [CS 449 - Intro to Systems Software](https://github.com/clipchak/CS449)

 **Project 1 - Syscalls**